borosspeter/arXivRecoSys/README.md

 Raw [Kaggle arXiv Dataset](https://www.kaggle.com/Cornell-University/arxiv) is used for model building.
 After downloading and unzipping the dataset, you can put it in the folder `data/`.

 ## Files
-- `arXivRecoSys.ipynb` : ipython notebook for raw data preprocessing, model fitting and prediction
+- `arXivRecoSys.ipynb` : ipython notebook for raw data preprocessing, model fitting and prediction (cover all functionality of the project)
 - `PredictSavedb.py` : python code for prediction and save prediction into SQL database (standalone but requests `data/model.sav`)
 - `data/arxiv-metadata-oai-snapshot.json` : Kaggle arXiv Dataset (raw data, not synced by github)
 - `data/traindataset.csv` : Training dataset processed from Kaggle arXiv dataset (not synced by github)